Updated: Jan 8

 No, not me.

 And you guys, I heard this voice inside of me, saying, “Have faith like Job.”

 In that moment, I knew that I would have to trust on this one.
 I had two choices: be bitter, angry, and upset.
 Or let go of what I was not in control of and trust that God was the same God that Job leaned on.

 Trusting God made me feel so vulnerable.
 If I was angry I could take it out on someone, which is a very common and destructive response.
 I was given a statistic about how many marriages break up over this kind of stress.
 Oh the things people will tell you while you are struggling.
 But I realized that my husband had no more control over the situation or the ability to change it, so I would need to do this with him and alongside him.

 The testing began soon after.

-My husband and I arrive to our first fetal assessment at St. Boniface.
-They would be weekly from now on.
+My husband and I arrive at our first fetal assessment at St. Boniface.
+These appointments would be weekly from now on.
 Before we even get our first fetal assessment done, the Specialist comes in and asks us if we want an abortion.
 Matt and I are stunned.